ohare93/ohare93.github.io/_posts/2019-09-21-moving-to-denmark.md

 :link: [Skat Tax Card Application][Skat Tax Card Application]

 #### Helpful info

 Opt-out of Church tax{% include margin.html content="If you want to" %}.
 It may be automatically done when you state your religion in one of the previous forms, but you may have to do it by manually submitting a ticket in the self service page.
 TODO: Explain church tax first, and state the % paid.
 About 0.7% on average?

 If you are you married you should tell Skat, as then you can get your partner's tax free allowance when they are not working.

+Each year in January all working people in Denmark are required to review their tax to give Skat an up to date estimate of your earnings for the year.
+You should receive an email to your E-Boks in early January, with a personal review.

 :link: [Skat Self Service][Skat Self Service]

 :link: [Danish Tax Help][Tax Help]

 ---